BrendenDomingo/SecretSanta/README.md

 # SecretSanta
-Python application used for hosting secret Santa events.
-Using PyQt for GUI
+Qt application used for hosting secret Santa events.